 9. I could really use a drink.

-10. I couldn’t end this without something sappy or you will all think I am a total bitch.
+10. I couldn’t end this without something sappy or you will all think I am heartless.
 Of course I can’t wait to meet the baby.
 I might not feel totally connected at first.
 I pretty much saw Sam as a complete alien until he was about a month old and I completely fell in love with him, so I am not expecting any immediate miracles.
 But it will be cool to see what she looks like.
 Sam is so fair and blonde and thin and I just feel like this girl is going to be chubby with darker features.
 But we seem to carry random recessive traits like white hair so anything is possible.

 P.S.
 If you liked this post you might enjoy my monthly newsletter.
 Receive green living news, discounts, giveaways, and events delivered right to your inbox!
 Sign up HERE.